Coffee shop, Wednesday, 2:30 pm

 Does anyone really know anyone?

-your Facebook, we share a distaste for small talk.
-Perhaps that’s why we said so
+Facebook, we share a distaste for small talk.
+Perhaps that’s why we said so little when we

-while he swaggered off into the night with a hot girl.
-The next day he’d be on the
+swaggered off into the night with a hot girl.
+The next day he’d be on the phone though,

-settled down and our paths never cross.
-I wonder if he knows how much I miss
+down and our paths never cross.
+I wonder if he knows how much I miss him.

 Would you tell him for me if you speak to him?
 No... sorry.
 I shouldn’t ask.

-no meeting is meaningless: people get tattooed on my heart.
-If only we’d stayed
+meeting is meaningless: people get tattooed on my heart.
+If only we’d stayed friends, kept